deanwampler/ai-toolkits-experiments/apple/mlx-lm/README.md

 Contents:

 * `mlx-deep-dive-git`: directory for the git repo for [this blog post](https://towardsdatascience.com/deploying-llms-locally-with-apples-mlx-framework-2b3862049a93).
+* `mlx-examples-git`: directory for the git repo for Apple's MLX examples.
 * `experiments`: Contains `mlx-lm-example.py`, which is basically the same as `mlx-deep-dive-git/mlx-test-deployment.py`, with a few changes.
+At this time, this folder doesn't have any code based on `mlx-examples-git`.

 ## The HF MLX Community